-Written complaints regarding an academic matter on the North Carolina campus may be directed to Dr. Edna Ann Loftus, Vice President for Academic Affairs and campus dean.
+Written complaints regarding an academic matter on the Florida campus may be directed to Dr. Charles Shieh, Chief Academic Officer and Dean.
+On the North Carolina campus, such complaints may be directed to Dr. Edna Ann Loftus, Vice President for Academic Affairs and campus dean.